WilliamBonvini/williamsblog/content/research/quantum_eigenfaces/index.md

 I co-authored a research paper that introduces a quantum implementation of a seminal machine learning algorithm for data classification.
 We had the privilege of presenting our findings at the [IEEE International Conference on Quantum Computing and Engineering (QCE)](https://qce.quantum.ieee.org/2023/) in September 2023.
-It will soon be published in the IEEE Proceedings.

 #### Authors
 Armando Bellante, William Bonvini, Stefano Vanerio, Stefano Zanero.

 ### Abstract